 “They put you in an airlock, seal it and open the space door.
 You spend the next five minutes chewing hard vacuum until your lungs turn inside out, your eyeballs freeze and your heart explodes in your chest.”
 Christina’s face contorted into a look of horror.
 “It’s the worst kind of death you can imagine.”

 Christina wrapped her own arms around herself as she shivered.
-“Damn,” she said as she looked at Lisa.
+“Damn,” she said as she looked at Sarah.
 “I thought we got rid of the death penalty nearly a century ago, we considered it to be too barbaric.”

 “The jury felt that his crimes fit the need for such a sentence.
 The jury, despite being from the Corporate Republic of Sirius, was completely disgusted at his crimes.
 Even they found that doing such things to fellow humans was distasteful despite the many other distasteful things that you can find in the Corporate Republic of Sirius.
 You know, things like sex trafficking, slavery, prostitution, and other such wonderful things that their government tends to overlook provided that the right palms are greased.”
 She rolled her eyes as she said the word ‘wonderful’ to enhance the sarcasm in her voice.
 “We even reached out to the Genetic State of Midas for their opinion on what the guy did, and despite their attitudes toward us ‘Naturals’ they even said, ‘Fuck him.
 Space the bastard.
 A bullet would be too kind.’”